 AFD.sys (Ancillary Function Driver for WinSock) is a Windows kernel-mode driver that implements the kernel-side of the Winsock API.
 User-mode socket calls flow from ws2_32.dll through the Winsock SPI to mswsock.dll, the Microsoft base Winsock service provider, which translates SPI calls into NtDeviceIoControlFile calls with AFD-specific IOCTL codes and marshals user-mode parameters into the input/output buffer structures that AFD.sys expects. mswsock.dll also handles Winsock extension functions like ConnectEx, AcceptEx, and TransmitFile that are exposed through WSAIoctl and implemented as additional AFD IOCTLs.
 Once in the kernel, AFD manages socket state and buffering, and translates operations into TDI/WSK calls for the transport layer.
 It directly parses user-supplied structures, such as addresses, buffer descriptors, MDL chains, making it exposed to attacks when input validation is insufficient.

-This image from leftarcode shows how we plan to interact with AFD:
+This image from leftarcode shows how we nteracted with AFD: